Meet the compassionate and hard-working team at Jacob’s Heart — we’re a committed and inspired group.

 Lori’s awards include Oprah Winfrey’s “Use Your Life Award,” California Association of Nonprofits “Achievement in Innovation” for development of creative, successful program strategies (2007), the End of Life Nursing Education Consortium Palliative Care Award for “outstanding leadership, commitment, and advocacy in improving end-of-life and palliative care for children and their families” (2007), and the Robert Wood Johnson Foundation “Award of Excellence” for the Western United States for an organization that has best “identified community needs for better care near the end of life, advocated for health system changes to bring about better care and developed and effectively implemented specific projects to do so” (2004).
 In 2008, Lori was named Santa Cruz Chamber of Commerce Woman of the Year.
 In 2014 , she received a “Community Hero” award for the Community Assessment Project of Santa Cruz County and the Lifetime Achievement Award from the Red Cross.

 Lori is currently studying at the Harvard Kennedy School’s Executive Education Program with emphasis in Strategic Frameworks for Nonprofit Organizations and Exponential Fundraising.
-She earned two Bachelors Degrees from the University of California at Los Angeles and a post-graduate degree in Bilingual Education from the University of Maryland and the Univerisidad Complutense in Madrid, Spain.
+She earned two Bachelors Degrees from the University of California at Los Angeles, a Masters Degree in Bilingual Education and studied at the University of Maryland and the Univerisidad Complutense in Madrid, Spain.

 I’m the one who brings the model of our vision to life: providing the resources and support necessary to ensure that every child with cancer in our community has a strong, supported and informed family empowered to fully participate in their care.